One of the most extensive vine weed management projects undertaken in South East Queensland.

 The process involves:

-We measure success with the length of riparian area under active management for cats claw.
-As the scale of the project increases, the logistics of scheduling regular maintenance rotations to prevent reinfestation by cats claw become increasingly complex.
-There are 148 kilometres of riparian area under management in 2023/24, which we aim to steadily increase this every year.
+We measure success with the length of riparian area under active management for Cat’s Claw.
+As the scale of the project increases, the logistics of scheduling regular maintenance rotations to prevent reinfestation by Cat’s Claw become increasingly complex.
+The year 2023-2024 included 148 kilometres of riparian area under management, which aimed to steadily increase in 2025.

 Control of these weeds protects existing native riparian vegetation, which provides the ecological service of long-term, sustainable delivery of clean water.